 During a site visit, the FDNS officer typically collects information on each individual found in the residence, including name, date and place of birth, marriage history, and alien number.
 This information then is entered into FDNS-DS and can be crosschecked with existing information and records, and stored for future use, if needed.
 This protocol was released as part of the 2008 Privacy Impact Assessment for the FDNS-DS system.

 Fraud is Not Worth the Risk

 The USCIS has been successful in apprehending individuals who seek to improperly obtain immigration benefits through fraudulent marriages, and it continues to strengthen fraud protection operations and the ability to retain, sort, and share information.
-Those caught engaging in fraudulent activity may be subject to severe consequences.
-Needless to say, those who wish to become permanent residents of the United States must seek better alternatives than attempting to defraud the federal government.
+Those caught engaging in fraudulent activity may be subject to severe consequences, including possible criminal prosecution.

 While some aspects of immigration have changed in significant ways in the years since MurthyDotCom began publishing articles in 1994, there is much that is still the same.
 From time to time, clients of the Murthy Law Firm are referred to articles, like this one, which remains relevant and has been updated for our readers.

 Copyright © 2014-2023, MURTHY LAW FIRM.
 All Rights Reserved